sonicemma/Sprint-Challenge--User-Interface/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+ Semantic HTML are elements that have meanings and a purpose beyond just presentation or style.
+For example, <header> is pretty self explanatory.
+It's the header part of your website! <nav> as well.
+If you give a navigation bar the semantic html element of <nav>, that makes sense.
+You would use it to navigiate around your site.
+Semantic HTML offers meaning to your code behind nondescript elements like <div> and <br>.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block basically specifies how an element's rendered box will be displayed.
+Display: block specifies that the element is displayed like a box.
+There is whitespace to its right.
+A line break occurs.
+Inline's rendered box is smaller, and elements can sit beside eachother.

 3. What are the 4 areas of the box model?

+The four elements of the box model is margin, border, padding, and the content within.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Vertical axis.
+Y axis.
+Cross axis.

 5. Explain why git is valuable to a team of developers.

+Version control is one of the main factors.
+It helps a developer or a team of developer track changes to something overtime.
+It makes colaborating easier with version control, as each person has their own copy.
+This can help prevent conflicts, and it makes saving and combining work so much easier.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.